yonasBSD/socat/README.md

 etc. or a pseudo terminal), a socket (UNIX, IP4, IP6 - raw, UDP, TCP), an SSL socket, proxy CONNECT connection, a file descriptor (stdin etc.), the GNU line editor (readline), a program, or a combination of two of these.
-These modes include generation of "listening" sockets, named pipes, and pseudo terminals.
+These modes include generation of listening sockets, named pipes, and pseudo terminals.

 socat can be used, e.g., as TCP port forwarder (one-shot or daemon), as an